joshdanielsara/joshdanielsara/README.md

 - 👋 Hi, I’m Josh Daniel
-- 👀 I’m interested in React, Django REST Framework
+- 👀 I’m interested in React
 - 🌱 I’m currently learning React, Django REST Framework
 - 💞️ I’m looking to collaborate on Projects involving React and Django REST Framework.
 I'm interested in developing full-stack applications and exploring new technologies.
 - 📫 How to reach me joshdanielsaraa@gmail.com